thekeytechnology/tkt-plugin/readme.txt

 Add the page template and sidebar style to the theme.

 In BeTheme's theme options, add a sidebar area named "Inhalt".
 In that sidebar area, add a html widget containing the shortcode [tkContentSubnav]

+--- BODY CLASS ---

+#Description:

+Enables adding classes to the body of a specific single page/post without the need for a custom template.

+#Setup:

+Create a custom field named "tk-bodyclass" on the page/post (using WP's built-in functionality or Pods' page/post type extension) and input the class/classes to be added as its value.
+(No dots, space as seperator.)

+--- REMOVE SLUG ---

+#Description:

+Remove the custom post type slug from the URL (e.g. ~/lager/lagerhalle-münchen/ becomes ~/lagerhalle-münchen/).

+#Setup:

+Add

+tkInstallRemoveSlug(CUSTOM_POST_TYPE_NAME, SLUG);

+to functions.php

+(e.g. tkInstallRemoveSlug("tk-storage", "lager"); )